asavin/alexsavin.me/src/documents/eng/posts/2016-03-21-using-revolut-and-mondo-in-usa.html.md

 <img src="https://alexsavin.me/photos/2016-03-21-mondo-revolut.jpg" class="featured" alt="Revolut and Mondo cards">

-For my recent trip to California I decided to try something new and not bring any cash across the board.
+For my recent trip to California I decided to try something new and not bring any cash across the border.
 Instead I’d bring Mondo and Revolut cards.
 Latter promised no fees when withdrawing cash from ATM:s across the world.

 In case you have no clue, both Mondo and Revolut are London based fintech startups.
 Mondo is generally based around the idea of slick mobile app and instant notifications, while Revolut is a multi currency card, again, with a nice mobile app and Google-grade exchange rates (meaning - you get same rate as if you’d Google it).
 I’ve been using both of them in the UK for about a month, but so far never abroad.
 Upcoming trip to the US sounded like a nice excuse to try them both in the hostile environment of travel.